best-practice-and-impact/qa-of-code-guidance/book/modular_code.md

 When multiple classes have a similar application programming interface (API, i.e. the methods they supply for users), we can easily switch between them.
 A good real-world example of this can be seen in the `scikit-learn` package, where the different linear model types are represented by different classes.
 Each linear model class supports a common set of methods, e.g. `fit()` and `predict()`.
-As such, any model can then be used in a pipeline and swapped out with minimal effort.
+As such, you can use any model in a pipeline and swap them out with minimal effort.
-Therefore, when thinking about how to break you code up into classes consider the use of standardised methods across similar objects to make them interchangeable.
+Therefore, when thinking about how to break you code up into classes, consider the use of standardised methods across similar objects to make them interchangeable.

 (class-responsibilities)=